lbelzile/experimental-F21/content/content/09-content.markdown

 slides: "09-slides"
 ---

+## Learning objectives

+At the end of the session, students should be capable of

+-   Explaining the benefits of including concomitant variables to reduce error
+-   Listing the four basic assumptions (linearity/correct mean model, equal variance, normality, independence of measurements)
+-   Interpreting graphical tests to detect departures from the linear model assumptions

 ## Slides

 The slides for today’s lesson are available online as an HTML file.
 Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
 You can also click in the slides below and navigate through them with your left and right arrow keys.